-How to Begin Preparing for IAS exam at home?
+How to Begin Preparing for the IAS exam at home?
 This is the most important question almost all IAS aspirants have when they think of cracking the IAS exam.
-After all joining a coaching class is not the first strategy that beginners to IAS exam have.
+After all, joining a coaching class is not the first strategy that beginners to the IAS exam have.
 This post lists the best ways to start UPSC exam preparation from your home.

 #1 What is Your Age and Qualification?

 This is very important to know since IAS preparation should be started at the right time, neither too early nor too late.
 As per UPSC data revealed in its annual reports, most candidates who clear the civil services examination fall in the age bracket of 23-28 years.
 Of course, you can start preparing for IAS exam earlier and later than this age bracket as well.
 But starting IAS preparation when you are, say, 15 years old (in school) may be too early.
 You can start preparing for IAS when you are in your final year of graduation, usually, 20-22 years.